Robometer: Scaling General-Purpose Robotic Reward Models via Trajectory Comparisons: Scalable Reward Model Training

 \textbf{Preference Prediction.} We train a binary classifier, $\prefhead$, on the hidden state $\prefhidden$ of the $\preftoken$ to predict which trajectory better satisfies $l$:

 where $y$ is the ground-truth preferred trajectory.

 \textbf{Progress and Success.} For the first trajectory $o^1$, we attach an MLP head to each $h_{\progtoken, t}$ to predict continuous progress $p_t$ and binary success $s_t$.
 Similar to prior work~\citep{zhang2025rewind, zhai2025VLAC, chen2025sarm}, we define per-frame progress targets $p_{1:T}$ for expert demonstration data, where the final target progress $p=1$.
-Rather than directly regressing a scalar progress value, we discretize progress into $N$ uniformly spaced bins over $[0, 1]$ and model progress prediction as a categorical distribution, following the C51 formulation~\citep{bellemare2017distributional}.
+To better model multi-modal reward/progress distributions than continuous progress prediction, we discretize progress into $N=10$ uniformly spaced bins over $[0, 1]$ and model progress prediction as a categorical distribution~\citep{bellemare2017distributional, farebrother2024stop, intelligence2025pi06vla}.
 For a trajectory of length $T$, the ground-truth continuous progress target at frame $t$ is defined as $p_t = t / T$ for $t \in \{1,\ldots,T\}$.
-This scalar target is projected onto a categorical distribution over $N$ bins using linear interpolation between neighboring bin centers.
+This scalar target is projected onto a categorical distribution over $N$ bins using linear interpolation between the 2 neighboring bin centers.
 The progress head $\proghead$ outputs a categorical distribution $\hat{p}_t \in \Delta^{N}$, and the progress loss is computed using cross-entropy:

 At inference time, a continuous progress estimate is recovered by taking the expectation over the bin centers, $\hat{p}_t = \sum_{i=1}^{N} z_i \, \hat{p}_{t,i}$, where $\{z_i\}_{i=1}^{N}$ denote the fixed bin centers.
 Per-frame success targets are defined such that $s_t = 0$ for $t < T$ and $s_t = 1$ for $t = T$.
 In some datasets, the human operator stops recording a trajectory several frames after the task has already been completed; to improve the accuracy of both progress and success prediction, we sample 10 trajectories per data source to determine the point at which the task actually ends (Appendix~\Cref{sec:app:data:datasets}).
 We train success prediction with binary cross-entropy on $s$, with balanced class weights adjusted per-batch to account for negative sample imbalance: